sthetix/NxNandManager/README.md

 --info | Display information about input/output (depends on NAND type): <br/>NAND type, partitions, encryption, autoRCM status...<br />...more info when -keyset provided: firmware ver., S/N, device ID, ...
 --list | List compatible physical drives`
 --incognito | Wipe all console unique ids and certificates from CAL0 (a.k.a incognito)<br />Only apply to input type RAWNAND or PRODINFO partition
 --enable_autoRCM | Enable auto RCM. -i must point to a valid BOOT0 file/drive
 --disable_autoRCM | Disable auto RCM. -i must point to a valid BOOT0 file/drive
+--format | Format partition to FAT32. -i must point to a valid NAND/partition<br />Use -part to specify partition (SYSTEM or USER). -keyset is mandatory

 Flag | Description
 ------ | -----------